miguelarauj1o/CalendarQuickStart/README.md

 After reading this tutorial, you should be able to have a working Android project that uses the Google Calendar API.
 This tutorial assumes that you're using [Android Studio] (SDK 1.1 or later), as well as API 22 or later and the Google Play Services.

+> Google Play Services is a set of APIs to allow app developers to take advantage of existing Google products (like Gmail, Calendar and Maps) in their own mobile applications and possibly enriching the user experience and ability to share content.

+Read more about it [here].

 ### Project setup

 First of all, open Android Studio to create your app.
 Enter the _application name_ and company domain, like `yourdomain.com` and the IDE will automatically setup the project's package name.